 “Through this band, we were invited to Berlin in 1989 to be in a New Music Festival given by Interfisch Records (now known as Tresor Records).
 We met many people there that I quickly became good friends with.
 After this trip, I decided to leave the band because the satanic thrash rock direction Srock wanted to go in wasn’t something I care too much for.
 I wanted to stay focused on dance music.”

 Having jumped the increasingly rockist Final Cut ship, Mills donned a ski-mask to co-found Underground Resistance.
-UR of course distilled disparate influences – Motown soul, acid, electro, industrial – into a heady cocktail of hi-tech funk, served up with plenty of oppositional rhetoric, and their towering contribution to music and culture warrants an Essential of its own (watch this space).
+UR of course distilled disparate influences – Motown soul, acid, electro, industrial – into a heady cocktail of hi-tech funk, served up with plenty of oppositional rhetoric.
+Their towering contribution to music and culture simply cannot be overstated.

 JM: “While in Final Cut, I met Mike Banks and his then band, Members Of The House, through a colleague at the radio station WJLB.
 She asked if I could go by a recording studio and meet them to listen to what they were working on at the time.
 While working on the music for Final Cut, I used to borrow Mike’s keyboards (he had many) and he would sometimes listen to what Tony and I were doing.
 When I left Final Cut, Mike and I stayed in contact.
 He told me that he had concept of band called Underground Resistance and asked if I would be interested in forming it with him.